 The UK also loses out.
 Because great care is no doubt taken to ensure that Google UK never makes a sale to a UK customer, all contracts are with Ireland and the two companies never appear to act in concert on this issue, the UK is left with a tiny tax take.
 And all because a set of rules suggests that companies are independent even when it’s glaringly obvious they’re not.
 No wonder it’s easy to avoid tax.

-In many ways Amazon takes the abuse of the concept of company tax residence a step further.
+In many ways Amazon takes the exploitation of the concept of company tax residence a step further.
 Amazon, as the PAC made clear in its hearing, takes orders from UK customers on a website called Amazon.co.uk and then ships those orders from a UK warehouse using UK-based staff through the UK mail to a UK address, with the goods in question in some cases having also been made in the UK and having never left these shores.
 Despite all that, the bill printed in the UK to be sent in the UK parcel to the UK customer says it comes from a Luxembourg company, with the result that the transaction is not taxed in the UK but in Luxembourg instead.
 How did that happen?
 And how did HM Revenue & Customs agree to it?

 The answer is to be found in some different and rather obscure – but very important – international tax regulations.
 The rules in question were written by the Organisation for Economic Cooperation and Development (OECD), which writes many of the rules for international taxation.
 The OECD is commonly referred to as a think tank – although this somewhat understates its importance – and has no power to enforce its rules, but the rules have force anyway because almost all countries use the OECD’s model double-tax agreement as the basis for their international tax agreements with other countries.